+35725368683

 Applicable Law

-In Cyprus, matters of succession and probate are dealt with by the Wills and Succession Law, Cap.
+In Cyprus, succession and probate matters are dealt with by the Wills and Succession Law, Cap.
 195, the Administration of Estates Law, Cap.
 189, and the Probate and Estates (Inland Revenue) Law of 2000.

 In cases of probate made abroad, yet the estate also contains property in Cyprus, there is the Probates (Re-Sealing) Law, Cap.
 192, and the Rules made under this legislation.

 The person making the will is called the testator.
-The testator must be eighteen years old or over, and of sound mind.
-There should be two witnesses who must be neither the testator nor the beneficiaries (the heirs, or people mentioned in the will).
+The testator must be eighteen years old or older and of sound mind.
+There should be two witnesses who must be neither the testator nor the beneficiaries (the heirs or people mentioned in the will).

 Probate: Will or No